GuoXuan97/GuoXuan97.github.io/index.md

 - <a href="#Digit-Recognition-with-CNN">Digit Recognition using a Convolutional Neural Network</a><br>

 <b>Sensitivity Analysis</b><br>
+- <a href="#Does-Covid19-Affect-Youths-Disproportionately-in-the-Labour-Market">Does Covid-19 affect Youths disproportionately in the Labour Market?</a>
 - <a href="#Using-Data-Analytics-Tools-to-Increase-Real-Estate-Management-Profits">Using Data Analytics Tools to Increase Real Estate Management Profits</a>

 ---